Your cookie preferences

 When you take out a personal loan, you have a 14-day cooling-off period to decide if you really want it.
 This only applies if you borrow less than £60,260.
 The 14 days start from the date the loan agreement is signed or when you receive a copy of the agreement, whichever is later.

-If you cancel, you have up to 30 days to repay the money you have borrowed, and you can only be charged interest for the time you had the loan in your account, with any extra fees refunded.
+If you cancel, you have up to 30 days to repay the money you have borrowed.
+You may only be charged interest for the time you had the loan in your account.
+But some lenders require all interest to be repaid if, for example, there are 28 days or less on a 12-month loan or 58 days or less on a longer loan term.
 Any money you’ve already spent will have to be repaid.

 Customer Reviews